kentborg/keybow-playing/README.md

 ## Next Steps

-I have too many TODOs outstanding.
-I would like to get to writing more interesting application code, but more cleanup first.
+Do something in application space.

 ## Examples

-At the moment `src/main,rs` is a fairly minimal example of how to use my `Keybow` module.
+At the moment `src/main.rs` is a fairly minimal example of how to use my `Keybow` module.